findarecord/findarecord.github.io/api/index.md

 ## Response HTTP Status Codes
 We use standard HTTP status codes when responding to a request.
 The actual response's status code will always match the Return Object's code (See below).
 This means that you will get a 404 NOT FOUND from an API endpoint when the requested information is not found.
 Please note that the JSON return object is always returned, even for non-200 HTTP status codes.

-## Response Return Object
+## Response Body
-The following JSON object is always returned.
+The following JSON object is always returned as the body.
 ````javascript
 {
   "code":200,